oldu73/doc/docs/javascript/training/19-project-blog-p2/aws-05-get-item.md

 10. Select the newly created `GET` method, then Enable CORS mechanism from the Action drop-down menu.
 11. A message asking you to confirm the changes made to the method should appear.
 Click the blue Yes, Replace Existing Values button.
 12. [To allow only specific IP addresses to access your API Gateway REST API](https://aws.amazon.com/fr/premiumsupport/knowledge-center/api-gateway-resource-policy-access/)
+13. Edit Method Request to add `id` in `URL Query String Parameters` section as `Required`, you may also check `Request Validator` in header section of this form.

 ### API deployment